JenZ25/My-Projects/README.md

-This just a randome code I created while practicing please dont judge it
+This are just random projects I create while learning.
+As I am an beginner please dont judge it!